amanarora9848/unige-rt1-assignment1/README.md

 Once the task is finished, the robot rejoices.

-### Below are the pseudocodes for the procedures and functions for assignment22
+### Pseudocodes for the procedures / functions for assignment22
 ```
 PSEUDOCODE: Program to make the robot arrange all silver-gold tokens in pairs.
 ```